estnltk/estnltk/tutorials/README.md

 ---

 Updating and reorganizing tutorials is currently work-in-progress.
 There can be broken or misleading links in tutorials, and some cross-references may be incorrect.
-Some of the tutorials may be relocated in future releases.
+Some of the tutorials may be reorganized and relocated.
 We hope to finish the updating as soon as possible.

 ---